imgtec-riscv/catapult-sdk/README.md

 - [QEMU][17] RISC-V system emulators (32- and 64-bit) and linux user-mode emulator.

 ## The Catapult Studio Visual Studio Code Extensions
-We offer two extensions for [Visual Studio Code][14] (VSCode): the **Catapult Studio extension** and the **Catapult debug adaptor**.
-These extensions can be downloaded from our [releases area][15] and installed into VSCode using the "Install from VSIX.." option on the Extensions tab.
+We offer two extensions for [Visual Studio Code][14] (VSCode): the [Catapult Studio extension][18] and the [Catapult debug adaptor][19].
+We recommend installing these extensions as part of the [Catapult Studio Extension Pack][20], available on the VSCode Marketplace.
+Alternatively they can be downloaded from our [releases area][15] and installed into VSCode using the "Install from VSIX.." option on the Extensions tab.
 These extensions integrate closely with a Catapult SDK installation, and support the needs of embedded software developers working with remote RISC-V targets using C/C++.
 Some of the main features are:
 - Automated systems for connecting to remote RISC-V platforms and launching debugging sessions on such targets (typically via JTAG / OpenOCD).
 - Full-featured, editable memory window.
 - Peripheral registers window.